 Let your pet practice walking on a variety of surfaces, such as pavement, grass, carpeting, and gravel.
 Be careful on any surfaces where you think your pet may slip or fall.

 Hydrotherapy (water exercise) is excellent for pets recovering from paralysis.
-With hydrotherapy your pet can exercise all of its legs even if it cannot bear weight or has poor balance.
-Hydrotherapy can be done in a bathtub for small pets, or in a hot tub, pool or lake for larger ones.
+With the added buoyancy of the water, pressure is removed from your dog’s body making movement easier and your pet can exercise all of its legs even if it cannot bear weight or has poor balance.
+Small pets may be able to practice hydrotherapy in a bathtub, or in a hot tub, a pool or lake for larger ones.
 You can buy a flotation vest (life jacket) for your pet if needed.

 If you would like to locate a facility that has an underwater treadmill for your pet to exercise on, contact treadmill makers to see if they have installed one in your area.